Battle Beyond the Stars: Production

+The film was co-financed by Orion Pictures who distributed the film in Europe.
+(Corman had a relationship with those executives when they worked at United Artists and had done a similar thing with them on Piranha.)

 The planet Akir and its inhabitants, the Akira, a peaceful alien race at the center of the conflict, were named in honor of director Akira Kurosawa, whose film Seven Samurai provided the framework for the plot.